phroun/pawscript/README.md

 ## The Name

-*PawScript** gets its name from the token-based suspension system - when a command needs to wait for an async operation to complete, execution "paws" (pauses) until the operation finishes.
-The name also nods to the language's origins in the mew text editor (which has a cat mascot), while being generic enough for standalone use.
+**PawScript** gets its name from the token-based suspension system - when a command needs to wait for an async operation to complete, execution "paws" (pauses) until the operation finishes.
+The name also nods to the language's origins in the mew text editor (which has a cat mascot), while being professional enough for standalone use.

+## Migration from Other Command Systems

+If you're migrating from a different command system:

+1. **Wrap existing handlers**: Your existing command handlers can be wrapped to match the PawScriptHandler interface
+2. **Update async commands**: Convert Promise-based async commands to use the token pattern
+3. **Configure syntax**: Disable syntactic sugar if you need exact command parsing compatibility
+4. **Update macros**: Migrate existing macros to PawScript's macro system

 ## License